Lovell House: Design

-In film productions
+In film productions and photography

 The house was used in the 1997 film L.A.
 Confidential as the home of Pierce Morehouse Patchett, played by David Strathairn.
 It was also depicted in the film Beginners (Mike Mills, 2010) as the home of Oliver (Ewan McGregor) and his father Hal (Christopher Plummer).
+The house was first photographed by Willard Morgan (1900-1967).
+Photographs of the building were regarded highly so that the building could be seen by many other people.
+These images were included in the Modern Architecture exhibition of 1932 at the New York's Museum of Modern Art (MOMA).